The New Parents' Sleep Survival Guide

 You’re not.
 You can’t do everything, and you can’t be everywhere.
 You’re not super mom.

 Never bite more than you can chew, and always accept a helping hand.
 No one is going to judge you, or think less of you as a parent if your house is messy.

 8. Take turns

-Many parents find the best way to reduce sleep deprivation is to take turns waking up with baby at night.
-This can be divided by alternating nights, or splitting each night into two shifts.
+Many parents find the best way to reduce sleep deprivation is to take turns waking up with the baby at night.
+This can be divided by alternating nights or splitting each night into two shifts.

 While you can’t share feeding duty if you’re breastfeeding exclusively, there are still times you can hand the reigns over to someone else so you can sneak in a power nap.

-If baby is having a particularly fussy night -- and you have already covered the bases of feeding, changing -- don’t feel guilty about leaving dad to have a turn at soothing and comforting.
+If the baby is having a particularly fussy night — and you have already covered the bases of feeding, changing — don’t feel guilty about leaving dad to have a turn at soothing and comforting.

 9. Don’t forget to take care of mummy too

 With all the focus and time devoted to the new bundle of joy, many new mums quickly find self-care at the bottom of their to-do list.
 But if mum’s not well, how is she going to take care of the baby?